Working in a jail

 I will not under any circumstances be a part of “us and them” in a prison environment or any other environment.
 Compassion is for all sentient beings without exception.
 No being is more or less deserving of compassion than any other.
 All beings, no excuses.

-Thoughts shared with inmates and their families
+Thoughts shared with incarcerated people and their families

 Each person is accountable for their own actions, whether those actions are good, bad, or indifferent.
 One will be responsible for them and therefore, it’s good to understand their karmic weight and effects.
 We hope that our actions are of a kind and loving nature; we know that not all of them are.
 Such is the nature of things.